 Thompson Darwin Limited

-At Cardiff-based boutique firm Thompson Darwin Limited, David Thompson has a strong grounding in sports law, including in relation to commercial and regulatory matters, as well as in litigation and disciplinary issues that may arise.
-Thompson continues to act in his capacity as de facto in-house lawyer for the regional Welsh rugby club, the Scarlets, work which has recently included negotiating and drafting significant contractual changes (including player pay reductions) as a result of Covid-19 restrictions.
+Cardiff-based boutique Thompson Darwin Limited has a strong grounding in sports law, with work spanning commercial and regulatory advice as well as on any litigation and disciplinary issues that may arise.
+Team head David Thompson continues to serve as de-facto in-house counsel to the Scarlets, acting for the regional rugby club across a range of matters, including on coaches’ and players’ contracts.

 Practice head(s):